rebnis/DockerPublic/Firebird/README.md

 WireCrypt is set to Enabled in 3.0 image.

 If you are using SQL Manager or other similar tool to access the database, make sure to select protocol TCP/IP instead of local.
 You might also have to download fbclient.dll manually and place in folder where SQL Manager can find it.
-File is available in the zip-packages on Firebirds homepage, link below.
+File is available in the zip-packages on the Firebird homepage, link below.

-## Tags

-All tags are based on windowsservercore and are named:
-FirebirdVersion-FirebirdArchitecture-WindowsVersion-ImageVersion

-* 3.0-x64-ltsc2016-i1
-* 2.5-x64-ltsc2016-i1
-* 2.5-x86-ltsc2016-i1
-* 2.0-x86-ltsc2016-i1

-No "latest" tag is available.

-Image version updates could include additional features to simplify use of the image, without changing the Firebird version.

-Firebird 2.0 and 2.5 have been discontinued by the Firebird Project and no new versions will be released.
-2.0 image runs 2.0.7 and 2.5 image runs 2.5.9.

-### Image versions

-* i1 - 2020-05-23 - Initial release

 ## Links

 * [Firebird](https://firebirdsql.org/)